dip-proto/fastly.js/docs/reference/vcl-subroutines.md

 - `deliver`: Cache the response and deliver it (default)
 - `pass`: Pass the response without caching it
+- `deliver_stale`: Deliver a stale object instead of this response
 - `restart`: Restart the request processing
 - `error`: Return an error response